sonos/torch-to-nnef/README.md

 We intend to export any model formulated with vanilla Torch whatever tensor type (handling quantized model).

-When NNEF spec is insufficient to express computational graph, we use extensions from [tract inference engine](github.com/sonos/tract) seamlessly (that you can opt-out with `nnef_spec_strict`).
+Depending on selected NNEF inference target, adjustment are made to enable maximum support.

-For example, we use special tract components to express:
+For example, `TractNNEF` target allow to use [tract](https://github.com/sonos/tract/) operators to express:

 - recurrent layers (LSTM, GRU, ...)
 - dynamic streamable input dimensions
-- casting (since NNEF spec is too vague in this regard)
+- data type casting (since NNEF spec is too vague in this regard)

 This package strives to have minimum dependencies (to allow easy integration in other project).

-We aim to support PyTorch > 1.8.0 with tract last 3 minor releases (>= 1.19.16 to date) over Linux and MacOS systems.
+We aim to support PyTorch > 1.8.0 with tract last 3 major releases (>= 1.19.16 to date) over Linux and MacOS systems.

 ## Install